ganbox/qa-filter/README.md

 Localization:
 The plugin supports language files.
 For new language you can copy qa-ganbox-lang-en-GB.php to new file qa-ganbox-lang-xx-XX.php (where xx and XX is your language code) and translate strings after sign "=>" to your language.

+Installation:
+1. Create new directory ganbox-filter in your qa-plugin directory.
+2. Put all files in directory ganbox-filter.
+3. Upload directory ganbox-filter to web server.
+4. Enter the admin panel of your website and choose needed options.